The Seed, Africa is a unique ‘philanthropic flashmob’, united by the belief that if you educate a girl, you plant the seed to change the world.

 At the end of 2012, 200 individuals crowdfunded a £7,300 scholarship to send a girl in rural Swaziland to boarding school – moving her one step closer to fulfilling her dream of becoming a doctor.

-Each year, we come together to fundraise the next year of the scholarship and in December 2014 crowdfunded a further £4,400.
-But we’re not cliquey: we’d love for you to join us too!
-This year we need to raise around £5,000.
+Each year, we have come together to fundraise the next year of the scholarship and in December 2014 crowdfunded a further £4,400.
+We’ve now funded our girl all the way through school and she is due to graduate in 2017!

-The Seed was started by Georgina-Kate Adams (Georgie), a 29-year-old journalist and communications consultant from Emsworth (UK) – with lots of generous support, in particular from Andrew Denham of The Bicycle Academy.
+The Seed was started by Georgina-Kate Adams (Georgie), a 30-year-old journalist and communications consultant from Emsworth (UK) – with lots of generous support, in particular from Andrew Denham of The Bicycle Academy.

 She has been concerned with issues of international development since learning about the AIDS pandemic as a teenager.
 A few days after completing her A-levels she ran off to Africa to see the problem first-hand, and spent a month volunteering in a children’s centre in Swaziland.

-She started sponsoring a girl she met there, Lelo, now more than 10 years ago.
+She started sponsoring a girl she met there, Lelo, now more than 12 years ago.
 A relationship which ultimately led to the founding of The Seed.
-She has also worked as a human rights journalist on a Liberian refugee camp in Ghana and recently returned from a year working in the fair trade and social enterprise sectors in Swaziland.
+She has also worked as a human rights journalist on a Liberian refugee camp in Ghana and spent a year working in the fair trade and social enterprise sectors in Swaziland.
+She now works as a consultant with charities and social businesses in the UK and Africa, while studying part-time for a Masters in Gender, Education and International Development.

 The Seed became a registered charity with HMRC in January 2016, meaning we can now benefit from GiftAid.
 (We’re still too small to register with the Charity Commission.)